ml4sts/open-humanities/episodes/17-formatting-with-frontmatter.md

 ::::::::::: challenge

 ### Change the title of the paper added to the webpage
-Change the title of the paper added last class to reflect on the webpage
+Change the title of the paper added last session to reflect on the webpage

 ::::::::solution
 If we add a header to the file using `#` myst recognizes the larger header and names the section of the webpage according to it.